 I love those quirky old ad texts peeping through.

-This one promises to reveal a women’s secret…..
+The one above promises to reveal a women’s secret…..

 And this one wants to help me Spring clean my house….